 CDT Skills Domains

-Our CDT focuses on training students across five “skills domains” – in more simple terms, topics and associated skills that are ctitical to ensuring NLP systems are responsible designed and deployed and trusted by diverse members of society.
+Our CDT focuses on training students across five “skills domains” – in more simple terms, topics and associated skills that are critical to ensuring NLP systems are responsible designed and deployed and trusted by diverse members of society.

-At the start of the training progamme, all students will go through a training needs analysis with the CDT team and their supervisor.
+At the start of the training programme, all students will go through a training needs analysis with the CDT team and their supervisor.
 This will explore with them which of our five skills domains students wish to develop deep expertise in, and which they would like to develop more foundational skills in.
 We expect most students will specialise in one skill domain and develop deep expertise in it, and choose to develop more foundational expertise across one or two other domains.
 Based on the training needs analysis, we will guide students to specialist elective courses at the University of Edinburgh to develop skills in these domains.

 Below we provide an overview of each of the five skills domains: